sharpic/academic-kickstart/content/post/Retrospective_2019_CO2_Audit/index.md

 <code>0.140</code></p>

    </td>
-   <td>I’ve no clue but I’m have limited clothes (my wife would say very limited) so let’s take the UK average of 140kg pa.
+   <td>I’ve no clue, but I have limited clothes (my wife would say very limited) so let’s take the UK average of 140kg pa.
    </td>
   </tr>
   <tr>